jqluu/Fitness-App/README.md

 This is a capstone project for CPSC 491
 This application is my take on a beginner friendly fitness tracker.
+This project was developed in python, using flask, sqlite, javascript, html, and css.

 How to run the code: